Ch4gun/Cleanpoints/README.md

    - **Select and Clean Image**: Clean crown icons and numbers from leaderboard images
    - **Sort and Export to CSV**: Process text files and export sorted data to CSV

+### Recommended Workflow

+For best results, follow this workflow:

+1. **Clean the image** using "Select and Clean Image" to remove crowns and numbers
+2. **Extract text** using [imagetotext.info](https://imagetotext.info) (recommended) or similar OCR service
+3. **Process the extracted text** using "Sort and Export to CSV" to convert to structured data

+**Note**: While the application includes OCR functions, using external services like imagetotext.info often provides better text extraction results, especially for complex layouts or low-quality images.

 ## Function Documentation

 ### Core Functions